 Trail Length: 4.2 miles

 The scenic trail features benches as markers for every ½ mile.
 Posts that share some historical or natural information of the area accompany many of these benches.
-There is also a vast variety of animals that can be spotted on the trail, including turtles, rabbits, chipmunks, birds, beavers and snakes, among many others.
+A vast variety of animals can be spotted on the trail, including turtles, rabbits, chipmunks, birds, beavers, and snakes, among many others.